Introduction of "CDCC Pilot Scheme" and

 Government Subsidy

-The Government will partially subsidise medical consultations with Family Doctor, medications, laboratory investigations, nurse clinic and allied health services under the Scheme.
+The Government will partially subsidise medical consultations with Family Doctor, medications, laboratory investigations, dedicated nurse clinic and allied health services under the Scheme.
 Scheme Participant is required to pay the co-payment fee only.

 Incentive Mechanism